 We encourage all our members to refer to the information provided which will be frequently updated.
 We ask that firms remain in close contact with suppliers, customers and intermediary advice services such as customs agents, brokers, and other logistics providers, for details pertinent to individual export and trade activity with the US and other export markets.

-The EPD has commitments to confirm a tariff rate quota for UK exports of aluminium and steel, as well as derivative steel and aluminium products.
-US statements in mid-June stated that the US “shall design and establish a tariff-rate quota for steel articles and derivative steel articles that are products of the United Kingdom, consistent with the General Terms and the purpose of this order.”
+The EPD has commitments to confirm a tariff treatment and quota arrangements for UK exports of aluminium and steel, as well as derivative steel and aluminium products.
+Referred to in the above Timeline, US and UK agreed in the EPD that the US, “shall design and establish a tariff-rate quota for steel articles and derivative steel articles that are products of the UK, consistent with the General Terms and the purpose of this order.”

-On 3 June 2025, the Executive Order (EO) stated imposing an additional 25% duty on steel and aluminium imports into the U.S. (bringing the overall rate to 50%).
-The UK was exempted from this additional rate.
-However, the EO states that from 9 July 2025 onward, the U.S. may increase the tariff rate on UK exports of steel and aluminium if the UK has not complied with relevant aspects of the EPD.
+The Executive Order (EO) in summer 2025 imposed an additional 25% duty on steel and aluminium imports into the U.S. (bringing the overall rate to 50%).
+The UK was exempted from the 50% tariff treatment as EPD talks continued.
+In addition, the EO stated that from 9 July 2025 onward, the U.S. may increase the tariff treatment rate on UK exports of steel and aluminium if the UK has not complied with relevant US guarantees and other assurances required in the EPD.

 Pharmaceuticals